 The researchers noted that even minor changes in eating can make a difference in people’s lives.
 That means that using distanced self-talk to turn away from unhealthy behaviors could lead to significant improvements in health.

-“We do know that even reducing caloric intake by a couple hundred calories a day can be important for preventing unhealthy weight gain and promoting weight loss,” said Gearhardt.
+“We do know that even reducing caloric intake by a couple of hundred calories a day can be important for preventing unhealthy weight gain and promoting weight loss,” said Gearhardt.

 “We need to do additional studies in the future about the impact of distanced self-talk on actual caloric intake,” she said, “but even small improvements can lead to big public health gains over time.”